Depreciation Calculator

 Different types of assets typically use different depreciation methods.
 Office furniture and buildings often use straight-line because they provide consistent utility over time.
 Vehicles and computer equipment frequently use accelerated methods because they lose value faster in the first years.
 Intangible assets such as patents and copyrights use amortization instead of depreciation, following similar but distinct accounting rules.

 Estimating the useful life of an asset is both an art and a science.
-The IRS provides guidelines for common asset classes: computers are typically 5 years, vehicles 5 years, office furniture 7 years, commercial buildings 39 years.
+The IRS provides guidelines for common asset classes [irs-depreciation]: computers are typically 5 years, vehicles 5 years, office furniture 7 years, commercial buildings 39 years.
 However, a business may use a shorter useful life if the asset is subject to unusual wear and tear or technological obsolescence, as long as the estimate is reasonable and supportable.

 Depreciation also plays a critical role in asset-intensive industries such as manufacturing, transportation, and construction.
 For a trucking company with a fleet of vehicles, depreciation can represent one of the largest non-cash expenses on the income statement.
 Understanding how different depreciation methods affect earnings before interest, taxes, depreciation, and amortization is essential for investors evaluating such companies.